jeffreyo1234/JaccardIndex/README.md

 # JaccardIndex
-This calculates the jaccard index of two URLs
+This calculates the jaccard index of two URLs using WEB Scraping